Prior Learning Assessment

 The College Level Examination Program (CLEP) is a national program of credit by examination to obtain recognition of college level achievement.
 Colorado Technical University is a registered CLEP credit granting institution and you should consult www.collegeboard.com to find a CLEP examination center in your area.

 Colorado Technical University awards proficiency credit for lower level comparable coursework based on CLEP examination scores as recommended by ACE for the respective lower level course requirements.
 You must submit a copy of an official CLEP score report to be evaluated for this proficiency credit award.
 In order to ensure that a CLEP examination is transferable into your degree program, you should consult with a Prior Learning Assessment evaluator.
 The total number of CLEP credits applied to a degree program may not exceed 45 session hours.
 Please note, you may be required to pay a fee directly to CLEP.

 CLEP examinations are available in the following areas of study:

 - Applied Technology

-DANTES Subject Standardized Tests (DSST) offer another option for you to demonstrate competencies for learning in non-traditional ways.
-Originally designed for military service members, DSST examinations are now available to both military and civilian learners.
-More information on study guides and examination options is available at http://www.getcollegecredit.com.
+DANTES Subject Standardized Tests (DSS) were originally designed for military service members but are now available to both military and civilian learners.
+More information on study guides and examination options is available at www.getcollegecredit.com.
 Proficiency credit is awarded for passing scores according to ACE recommendations for the respective lower level course requirements.
 You must submit a copy of an official DSST score report to be evaluated for this proficiency credit award.